politas180/MCP-Agent/README.md

   - Usage: Ask questions like "Calculate 2^10 * 5" or "Solve the equation x^2 + 2x + 1"
   - Supports basic arithmetic, advanced math functions, NumPy, and SymPy

-### Python Execution
+### Computer Use Tools

 - **Python Code Execution**: Run Python code directly from the chat
   - Usage: Say "Execute Python code to calculate fibonacci numbers" or "Run Python to create a simple plot"
-  - Executes Python code in a controlled environment with access to common libraries
+  - Executes Python code without restrictions with access to all libraries
   - Example: "Create a scatter plot of random data using matplotlib"
   - Example: "Write a function to calculate the factorial of a number"
   - Example: "Analyze this CSV data using pandas"

+- **Terminal Command Execution**: Run terminal commands directly from the chat
+  - Usage: Say "List all files in the current directory" or "Check system information"
+  - Executes terminal commands without restrictions
+  - Example: "Show me the running processes"
+  - Example: "Create a new directory called 'test'"
+  - Example: "Check the IP configuration of this machine"

 ## Testing